The jewel of the Japan Alps

 Casual day hikes from this area along the turquoise Azusa River can be supremely rewarding with tremendous views along the way.
 Myojin Pond and Taisho Pond are both popular sightseeing spots for their pristine waters which reflect the surrounding peaks.
 Keep your eyes peeled for the troops of monkeys that frequently come romping through.

 The valley is at its most splendid in the fall.
 While legions of visitors descend on Kamikochi in October, if you keep walking up the river valley, you'll soon leave most of them behind.
 Another option is doing a day hike up nearby Mt.
-Yake; this path lets you take in the autumn hues minus the crowds.
+Yakedake; this path lets you take in the autumn hues minus the crowds.

 Snowshoeing into Kamikochi is an amazing way to experience the valley in the off-season.
 With the park officially closed during winter, this is a unique opportunity to experience Kamikochi without any vehicles or crowds.
-A winter hike from the tunnel at the entrance of the resort to Kappa Bridge takes about two and a half hours.
+A winter hike from the tunnel at the entrance of the resort to Kappabashi Bridge takes about two and a half hours.
 You can rent snowshoes in Matsumoto.